Air Compressor Oil Basics: What You Need to Know

 Liquid water (condensate) is produced as excess moisture is squeezed out of the air during compression.
 In oil-flooded or lubricated air compressors, this liquid water becomes mixed with oil.
 The oil/water separator collects liquids and separates the oil from the water.
 This allows clean water to be disposed of safely for compliance with environmental regulations.
 The oil/water separator should be checked weekly to monthly and changed quarterly to annually, depending on your usage patterns.

 Aire Tip: Proper maintenance of your oil/water separator will help you remain in compliance with environmental regulations.
-Here’s what you should know: Oil/Water Separators for Compressed Air Systems—Complete Guidelines
+Here’s what you should know: Oil/Water Separators for Compressed Air Systems - Complete Guidelines

 Preventing Varnish in Compressed Air Systems

 Varnish is a term to describe the by-products of lubricant degradation.
-As lubricants break down, they deteriorate into new substances that are dark, sticky, and thick.
+As lubricants break down, they deteriorate into new substances that are dark, sticky and thick.
 If allowed to accumulate, it will eventually harden on surfaces.
 This is varnish, and it causes a number of problems for your air compressor.
 Air compressor varnish:

-• reduces lubrication effectiveness and increases wear on moving parts;
+• Reduces lubrication effectiveness and increases wear on moving parts;

-• gums up control valves and other compressor components;
+• Gums up control valves and other compressor components;

-• plugs oil ports and strainers;
+• Plugs oil ports and strainers;

-• causes the compressor to run hot; and
+• Causes the compressor to run hot; and

-• attracts and holds onto other harmful contaminants, further gumming up the works.
+• Attracts and holds onto other harmful contaminants, further gumming up the works.

 Heat is one of the biggest factors in varnish formation.
 As the compressor becomes compromised and runs even hotter, more varnish is formed, creating a self-perpetuating cycle.
 That’s why it is very important to prevent varnish formation as much as possible and take care of the problem immediately if varnish does develop.
 To prevent and mitigate varnish, take these steps:

-• Use the right oil base for your compressor model, environmental conditions, and usage.
+• Use the right oil base for your compressor model, environmental conditions and usage;

-• Prevent system overheating and take action if your system is running hot.
+• Prevent system overheating and take action if your system is running hot;

 • Perform a regular oil analysis to look for early signs that varnish is developing.
 A laboratory can perform these tests for you.